-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Bil-Jac product.

-With two notable exceptions…
+With 5 notable exceptions…

-First, brewers yeast can be a controversial item.
+First, we find brewers yeast, which can be a controversial item.
 Although it’s a by-product of the beer making process, this ingredient is rich in minerals and other healthy nutrients.

 Fans believe yeast repels fleas and supports the immune system.

 Critics argue yeast ingredients can be linked to allergies.
 This may be true, but (like all allergies) only if your particular dog is allergic to the yeast itself.

 In addition, a vocal minority insists yeast can increase the risk of developing the life-threatening condition known as bloat.
 However, this is a claim we’ve not been able to scientifically verify.